nlsnlaurensius/proyekook/README.md

 4. Open in browser: `localhost:5173`

 ### Database
-- Import the `dump.sql` file from the `Kelengkapan/` folder into MySQL.
+- Import the `dump.sql` file from the `Kelengkapan/` folder into NeonDB.
 - Make sure the database configuration in `backend/src/main/resources/application.properties` is correct.

 ---